sweinstein22/domino-trains/README.md

 login using `heroku login`

-if remote tracking is not already set up, run `heroku git:remote -a domino-trains-server`
+if remote tracking is not already set up, run `heroku git:remote -a domino-trains-server` (or to switch from another app to target this one, run the same command)

-to push app, run `git subtree push --prefix express-server heroku master`
+to push app, run `git subtree push --prefix express-server heroku main`

 ## Available Scripts